May 2018 Floods

-Four community working groups in South Hobart, New Town, Sandy Bay and Lenah Valley will assess the resilience of their suburbs using the Torrens Resilience Scorecard, identify areas in need of improvement and make plans for increasing their suburb’s ability to bounce back after an emergency.
+Four community working groups in Lenah Valley, New Town, Sandy Bay and South Hobart will assess the resilience of their suburbs using the Torrens Resilience Scorecard, identify areas in need of improvement and make plans for increasing their suburb’s ability to bounce back after an emergency.
 The results of this process will guide resilience-building efforts in other suburbs and regions.

 Afloat – A Children and Families Community Art Project